nbrockington/vnn/README.md

 # Functionality to add

+-- Make neural network structure (no. of hidden layers, number of units in each layer) flexible and selectable by user

+-- Generalise backpropagation algorithm to work for neural networks with any number of layers

+-- Visualise feature filters of units in neural network structure

 -- Implement user input validation to ensure suitable parameters are used for network structure and training.